immersivecognition/unity-experiment-framework/README.md

 # Unity Experiment Manager
 A set of C# scripts which simplifies management of human-based experiments developed in Unity.
-This is the examle project, see Builds for latest Unity Package.
+This is the example project, see Releases for latest Unity Package.

 ## Features